dreamportdev/Osdev-Notes/10_Going_Beyond/01_README.md

 ## Few final words

 Now we're nearly at the end of our kernel development notes.
 We tried to cover all the topics so that you can have a bare but complete-enough kernel.
 We had an overview on all the core components of an operating system explaining how they should be implemented, and what are the key concepts to be understood.
 We tried to stay focused on the implementation part of the development, using theory only when it was strictly necessary.
-We provided lot of code examples to help explain some of the trcikier parts of the kernel.
+We provided lot of code examples to help explain some of the trickier parts of the kernel.
 At the same time the purpose was not to provide some ready-to-use code, our intention was to give the readers enough knowledge to get started implementing it themselves.

 The solutions proposed are optimized for the simplicity of the explanation.
 You will likely find ways to improve the code in your implementation!
 Finding better (or perhaps more interesting) solutions is all a part of your kernel development journey.